joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-18-the-turbo-framework.md

 ## Tune in next week for...

 Next week’s article is going to cover slightly more advanced Turbo topics and fix those broken links in the demo.
-We will touch on making sure your Rails app is ready, customizing mobile content via a custom user agent, basic routing via Path Configuration, and why forms don’t work.
+We will also touch on routing via path configuration, bridging the gap with native controllers, and why forms don’t work.

 Have you given hybrid a fair shot?
 What’s holding you back from porting your Ruby on Rails app to iOS?
 I’d love to know!
 Feel free to [send me an email](mailto:joe@masilotti.com) or [reach out on Twitter](https://twitter.com/joemasilotti).